DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 It also looks at the current exceptions and collects similar data for them.

 Although this sampler operates in its own thread, since its fundamental interaction requires taking the GIL, it never samples at a time when other threads are on-CPU (except if they're off-GIL in C code or in io or whatever, but that isn't an issue).

+#### Stack Sampler v2

+In a later patch, we'll add a native sampling mechanism for this.

 ### Lock sampler